Electromagnetic fluctuation and collective modes in relativistic bosonic superfluid in mixed dimensions: Introduction

 It is worth commenting that we avoid calling the system of interest here a relativistic Bose-Einstein condensate (RBEC) \cite{PhysRevLett.99.200406, Fagnocchi_2010, kapusta_gale_2006} because a RBEC is technically defined by the number equation to which the critical temperature is the solution.
 In the presence of anti-bosons, the true Noether charge in the number equation corresponds to the difference of numbers of bosons and anti-bosons rather than the condensate $\Psi^{\dag}\Psi$, and does not require a special potential profile to create a vacuum expectation value.
 Apart from this difference, in the leading order of perturbation theory, the RBEC does share a lot in common with our model and some results echo.
 Following this thread, in $d = 3$ our model complements the perturbative study in Ref. \cite{REIS2021136003} by the inclusion of potential profile, and in $d = 2$, generalizes part of the discoveries by Ref.\cite{Marino:2017lic} to the regime of relativity.

 We shall apply the Gaussian approximation to the model~\eqref{S_full} by integrating out the superfluid density and phase fluctuations.
 The validity of the perturbation is controlled by the smallness of the marginal quantity $e^2$.
 The collective excitations in the resulting electrodynamics will be solved.
-For $d = 3$, we find similar to a RBEC \cite{REIS2021136003} the Higgs mode can become a roton.
+For $d = 3$, we find, similar to a RBEC \cite{REIS2021136003}, the Higgs mode can become a roton.
 In terms of our model we further deduce that this feature emerges so long as the strength of the contact interaction $V''$ is sufficiently smaller than $e^2$.
 As for $d = 2$, the general dispersion is solved numerically.
 Nonetheless we show the surface plasmon cannot be a roton and determine the asymptotic behavior using the technique of duality.
+Moreover, the results are presented in a manifestly gauge-invariant fashion and rendered interpretable in terms of the competition between velocity scales: speed of light, speed of sound, and phase velocity, and that between interaction strengths: short-ranged density interaction and long-ranged Coulomb interation.

-The rest of the manuscript is organized as follows.
+The rest of the paper is organized as follows.
 In Sec.\ref{sec2}, we first reparametrize the Abelian Higgs model in Eq.~\eqref{S_full} in terms of the superfluid velocity and the magnitude of the condensate.
 In the Gaussian approximation, we integrate out the fluctuations of magnitude field, resulting in an effective Lagrangian.
 The full effective electromagnetic theory and gauge invariance are delivered in Sec.\ref{sec3}.
-Sec.\ref{sec4} is devoted to completely analyzing the collective spectra of the effective electrodynamics and presenting the main results of the manuscript, followed by the concluding remarks in Sec.\ref{sec5} discussing some potential applications to other systems.
+Sec.\ref{sec4} is devoted to completely analyzing the collective spectra of the effective electrodynamics and presenting the main results of the paper, followed by the concluding remarks in Sec.\ref{sec5} discussing some potential applications to other systems.